edgeros/jsre-types/README.md

 Unlike Node.js, EdgerOS JSRE is built on top of SylixOS® kernel and light weight JavaScript engine that is more memory efficient.
-Thanks to the self-owned OS kenerl, EdgerOS JSRE support both synchronous and asynchrous programming mode and many other powerful utilities that may ease your development.
+Thanks to the self-owned OS kernel, EdgerOS JSRE support both synchronous and asynchrous programming mode and many other powerful utilities that may ease your development.

 For more information please check [EdgerOS API](https://www.edgeros.com/edgeros/api/).